cdasa/be-take-home/README.md

 ### POST /stocks/:symbol/buy

-The endpoint should allow the user to buy a stock.
 The request should have the following body:

 ```
 {